varya/steroids/_posts/phonegap_on_steroids/2013-09-12-developing-custom-plugins.markdown

 * [Plugin Specification at (cordova.apache.org)][cordova-plugin-spec]

+##Using Cordova CLI

+Steroids projects created with v2.7.26 or newer include support for running Cordova CLI commands inside the Steroids project.
+This way, you can have a native Cordova project running on the side that you can use to develop custom plugins easily.
+See the [Using Cordova CLI guide][using-cordova-cli] for more information.

 ##Native Code

 Once you define JavaScript for your plugin, you need to complement it with at a native implementation for at least one platform.
 Detailed instructions for each platform are linked below.
 These guides continue to build on the simple Echo Plugin example discussed above.

  * [Android Plugins (at cordova.apache.org)][cordova-android-plugin]
  * [iOS Plugins (at cordova.apache.org)][cordova-ios-plugin]

 ##Example plugin on GitHub